HeorhiiS/llmrecsys/README.md

 python lora_llm/customllamaeval.py
 ```

 For GPT-J, the procedure is the same, but you can skip step 2 and 3.
-Scrits use wandb for logging, so you need to modifty the scripts if you don't want to use it or provide your own API key and apply `wandb.login()`.
+Scripts use wandb for logging, so you need to modifty the scripts if you don't want to use it or provide your own API key and apply `wandb.login()`.

 You can also play around with prompt and the dataset in the notebook makemydata.ipynb.
 You will need to download the dataset from [here](https://grouplens.org/datasets/movielens/).
 The notebook will prepare the data for you for LLAMA.
 For GPT-J the script will combine instruction and input fields into one field and add endoftext tokens.